henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 ### The probabilities of Black and white citizens being searched
-* In 10,000 Monte Carlo simulations, the probability that Blacks face a higher probability of being searched than whites: 1.0 &nbsp;
+* In 10,000 Monte Carlo simulations, the probability that Blacks face a higher probability of being searched than whites: 1.0.
+&nbsp;
-* Worlds apart: plotting the distributions of the rates of searches of Blacks and whites
+* Worlds apart: plotting the distributions of the rates of searches of Blacks and whites.

 &nbsp;